Mike Einziger: Harvard and studies

 Einziger has studied the history and philosophy of physics with physicist/historian, Dr. Peter Galison, of Harvard University.

 He has a profound interest in the physical sciences.
 In 2008 he contributed to an article on the topic of human evolution with evolutionary biology figure and Brown University professor Dr. Kenneth Miller.

 On June 17, 2008, Einziger took a personal tour of the Large Hadron Collider at CERN in Geneva, Switzerland with British physicist Dr. Brian Cox.
-During that visit, Einziger invited Dr. Cox to appear as a speaker at his concert for "End.>vacuum" later that Fall.
+During that visit, Einziger invited Dr. Cox to appear as a speaker at his concert for later that Fall.

-Other recent works
+Other works

 In 2009, Einziger orchestrated and recorded the additional strings for the Thirty Seconds to Mars third album This Is War.

 In 2012 Einziger began working with progressive house artist Avicii on the EDM producer's song "Wake Me Up!" for his debut studio album True.
 Einziger helped premiere the song live at Ultra 15 along with bandmates Jose Pasillas, Ben Kenney and country music legend Mac Davis.
 As of July 2013, the song reached No. 1 on the charts in 39 countries.

 Einziger also worked on music for The Amazing Spider-Man 2 with Hans Zimmer, Pharrell Williams, Johnny Marr and David A. Stewart.